ajbarker93/vaxi_track/README.md

 This is a very simple app that has been built quickly.
 If you think it could be improved, please feel free to make changes to the code.

-## To Do:

-- Produce random centre ID when centre signs up
-- When a centre logs, check the ID is in our list of IDs before adding.
-For security reasons, we shouldn't store the centre email, rather just check the centre ID is in our list (and hope for the best at this stage).
-- Add a 'select' button next to the vaccine centre entries.
-Then go to a 'confirm' page where the user types in their email to select the centre.
-- Generally hooking everything up.

 ## Overview